danchristian2/danchristian2/README.md

 ## Hi there 👋,I'm Dan Christian

-- 🔭 I’m currently working on Python and react-native project and CopeCore
+- 🔭 I’m currently working on Python and react-native projects
 - 🌱 I’m currently learning React-native
 - 👯 I’m looking to collaborate on any project that has value
 - 🤔 I’m looking for help with and technical issue that i get